Linuxfabrik/monitoring-plugins/check-plugins/wordpress-checksums/README.md

                         a released version never change, so this is about how often wordpress.org is asked, not about how current the answer is.
-Default: 1440 (minutes) --ignore IGNORE       Skip files whose path matches.
-Matched against `<component>/<path>`, where the component is `core` or the plugin's slug.
-Any item matching this Python regex will be ignored.
+Default: 1440 (minutes) --ignore IGNORE       Skip files whose path matches this Python regular expression.
+Matched against `<component>/<path>`,
+                        where the component is `core` or the plugin's slug.
+                        Case-sensitive by default; use `(?i)` for case- insensitive matching.
 Can be specified multiple times.
-                        Example: `(?i)linuxfabrik` for a case-insensitive
-                        match.
-Example: `^my-plugin/` to skip one component.
+                        Example: `--ignore="^my-plugin/"` to skip one
+                        component.
+Example: `--ignore="^core/index\.php$"` to
-                        Example: `^core/index\.php$` to accept an edited file.
+                        accept an edited file.
   --insecure            This option explicitly allows insecure SSL
                         connections.
   --lengthy             Extended reporting.
-  --match MATCH         Only report files whose path matches.
+  --match MATCH         Only report files whose path matches this Python
+                        regular expression.
 Matched against
                         `<component>/<path>`, where the component is `core` or the plugin's slug.
-Filter by this Python regular expression.
 Case-sensitive by default; use `(?i)` for case-insensitive matching.
-Can be specified multiple
-                        times.
-Examples: `(?i)example` to match "example"
-                        regardless of case. `^(?!.*example).*$` to match any string except "example" (negative lookahead).
+Can be specified multiple times.
+If both `--match` and `--ignore` are given, a file must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
+Example: `--match="^core/"` to look at the core alone.
+Example: `--match="\.php$"` to look at the PHP files alone.
   --no-checksum-data-severity {ok,warn,crit,unknown}
                         State to report when no published checksums are available for a component and it could not be